 We have a 1 ½” metal pulley attached to the eve of the barn (at the top) for each top shutter (a total of 8).
 Then we have a thick string/thin poly rope that is attached to the top shutters, goes through the pulley and then is long enough for me to pull and hook onto a nail that’s attached to a tree.
 That’s how the top shutters stay open.
 They are super easy to open & close that way.
 You can’t see it in the pics above, but my brother put a wooden handle on the end of the rope for the top shutters, so that it’s easy to pull open or closed.
 And he also made a loop in the rope above the handle to hook onto the nails/bolts in the trees.
 We have a lot of trees around my barn so that’s why we just put nails in them to hold the shutters open.
 We would’ve put a post or something in the ground to keep the top shutters open if we needed to though.

-Now I just got spray foam insulation to insulate the barn.
+The whole barn has spray foam insulation on the walls and roof.
 That was about $700 for enough to do my whole barn (about 500-600 sq ft counting all the side walls, etc).